• Skip to primary navigation

 How to heal toxic shame

 Healing toxic shame is a journey to understanding and awareness.
 Each person comes into it when they are ready and open.
-If you're reading this post and you've gotten this far, it's likely that some part of you is leading you to heal this aspect of yourself.
+If you're reading this post and you've gotten this far, some part of you is likely leading you to heal this aspect of yourself.

-It's time to begin to release what was given to you that was never yours to carry.
-This can be done gently, with love and without further toxic shaming, blaming or any kind of negativity in general.
+It's time to begin releasing what was given to you that was never yours to carry.
+This can be done gently, with love, and without further toxic shaming, blaming, or negativity in general.

 Go back to where it hurts

-The very first step in healing toxic shame is shining the light on it, and in order to do that, you need to know what corner it's hiding in.
+The very first step in healing toxic shame is shining a light on it, and to do that, you need to know what corner it's hiding in.

 And here's a clue: you know where it is.
-Maybe not concretely or with certainty, but your gut points you in the right direction right away, so don't doubt yourself.
+Maybe not concretely or with certainty, but your gut points you in the right direction immediately, so don't doubt yourself.

-The goal is not to go back and re-live the shame, but to make the connection that the shame has caused an incorrect perspective into everything that you are.
+The goal is not to go back and relive the shame but to realize that the shame has caused an incorrect perspective on everything you are.

 Connect it to the painful behavior.